-Abstract.
 MediaEval is a multimedia benchmarking initiative which seeks to evaluate new algorithms for multimedia access and retrieval.
 MediaEval emphasizes the "multi" in multimedia, including tasks combining various facet combinations of speech, audio, visual content, tags, users, and context.
 MediaEval innovates new tasks and techniques focusing on the human and social aspects of multimedia content in a community driven setting.
 The initiative provides a platform for researchers to organize benchmark tasks within a planned annual timeline and to report results at an end of campaign workshop.
-MediaEval 2019 marks the 10th anniversary of the foundation of MediaEval.
-This presentation will briefly overview 10 years of MediaEval campaigns and summarize current activities within the MediaEval 2019 campaign.
+This presentation will overview the objectives of the MediaEval campaigns and summarize current activities within MediaEval 2020.